Nursemaid’s elbow: A common elbow injury among young children

 “It is called a pulled elbow because kids pulled by their hands may have sudden pain and be afraid to move their elbow,” said David E. Lazarus, MD, pediatric orthopedic surgeon.
 “It is a partial dislocation of the elbow that is fairly common in young children.”

-How do I know my child has nursemaid’s elbow?
+How do I know if my child has nursemaid’s elbow?

 Nursemaid’s elbow is most common in kids between ages 1 and 4.
 Although scary for a parent, it is a problem that can be easily diagnosed and treated.
 X-rays aren’t needed to diagnose a pulled elbow if the history makes sense, but sometimes an X-ray is recommended to rule out a fracture around the elbow.
 If the pain is from a fall, accident, or if there is any swelling, it is unlikely to be nursemaid’s elbow and needs further workup.